collective/mr.bob/docs/source/userguide.rst

 ================  ===============================  =======================================================================
   Parameter         Default                          Explanation
 ================  ===============================  =======================================================================
-verbose           False                            Output more information, useful for debugging quiet             False                            Don't output anything except necessary remember_answers  False                            Write answers to `.mrbob.ini` file inside output directory non_interactive   False                            Don't prompt for input.
-Fail if questions are required but not answered
+ignored_files     No patterns                      Multiple Unix-style patterns to specify which files should be ignored non_interactive   False                            Don't prompt for input.
+Fail if questions are required but not answered quiet             False                            Don't output anything except necessary remember_answers  False                            Write answers to `.mrbob.ini` file inside output directory verbose           False                            Output more information, useful for debugging
 ================  ===============================  =======================================================================